SergenKaraoglan/sergen-karaoglan-tutorials/src/routes/fractal-tree/+page.md

 ## Building a 2D Fractal Tree

-We can start by first creating our "branch" which will come in the form of a mesh with [cylinder geometry](https://threejs.org/docs/index.html#api/en/geometries/CylinderGeometry).
+We can start by first defining our branch which as previously mentioned will come in the form of a mesh with [cylinder geometry](https://threejs.org/docs/index.html#api/en/geometries/CylinderGeometry).
 The geometry will take the parameters: height, diameter bottom and diameter top, that will be modified as the tree 'grows'.

 <div class="m-auto mb-20 h-80 w-80 sm:h-96 sm:w-96">
   <Lazy